The Twelve Caesars

 De vita Caesarum (Latin; lit.
 "On the Life of the Caesars"), commonly known as The Twelve Caesars or The Lives of the Twelve Caesars, is a set of twelve biographies of Julius Caesar and the first 11 emperors of the Roman Empire during the Principate.
-The subjects are Julius Caesar, Augustus, Tiberius, Caligula, Claudius, Nero, Galba, Otho, Vitellius, Vespasian, Titus, Domitian.
+The subjects are Julius Caesar, Augustus, Tiberius, Caligula, Claudius, Nero, Galba, Otho, Vitellius, Vespasian, Titus, and Domitian.

-The Twelve Caesars was written in 121 CE by Gaius Suetonius Tranquillus (called "Suetonius" by scholars) while he served as a personal secretary to the emperor Hadrian.
-Suetonius dedicated the work to his friend, Gaius Septicius Clarus, a praetorian prefect.
+The Twelve Caesars was written in 121 AD by Gaius Suetonius Tranquillus (called "Suetonius" by scholars) while he served as a personal secretary to the emperor Hadrian.
+Suetonius dedicated the work to his friend Gaius Septicius Clarus, a praetorian prefect.

 The Twelve Caesars was a large and significant work in its day.
 Along with the works of Tacitus, it has become an enduring primary source for Classics scholars.

 Historicity

-Historians often criticize the book as being racy, sensationalist, overly reliant on gossip, and forfeiting accuracy for drama or humor.
-Suetonius appears to rely heavily on hearsay and rumor in his accounts, and at times he includes subjective opinions within otherwise objective knowledge.
+Historians often criticize the book as racy, sensationalist, overly reliant on gossip, and for forfeiting accuracy for drama or humor.
+Suetonius appears to rely heavily on hearsay and rumor in his accounts, and at times, he includes subjective opinions within otherwise objective knowledge.
 He also omits several important events for unknown reasons.

-Although he was never a senator himself, Suetonius took the side of the Senate in most conflicts with the princeps, as well as the Senate's views on the emperor.
+Although he was never a senator himself, Suetonius shared the view of the Senate in most conflicts with the princeps.
 This resulted in biases, both conscious and unconscious.
 Suetonius lost access to the official archives shortly after beginning his work.
 He was forced to rely on secondhand accounts when it came to Claudius (with the exception of the letters of Augustus, which had been gathered earlier) and does not quote the emperor.

-Despite these critiques, scholars agree that the collection does provide some valuable information on the heritage, personal habits, physical appearance, lives, and political careers of the first Roman emperors, largely due to the inclusion of minute details not included in other works.
-Suetonius remains the major source on the lives of certain emperors, including, Caligula, Claudius, and Vespasian, especially since other sources are currently lost to history (such as the relevant sections of Tacitus' Annals).
+Despite these critiques, scholars agree that the collection does provide some valuable information on the heritage, personal habits, physical appearance, lives, and political careers of the first Roman emperors, largely due to the inclusion of small details not included in other works.
+Suetonius remains the major source on the lives of certain emperors, including Caligula, Claudius, and Vespasian, especially since other sources have been lost to history (such as the relevant sections of Tacitus' Annals).